dotnet/AspNetCore.Docs/aspnetcore/tutorials/Microsoft.dotnet-openapi.md

 ### Remove

-This command removes the OpenAPI reference matching the given filename from the *.csproj* file.
+Removes the OpenAPI reference matching the given filename from the *.csproj* file.
 When the OpenAPI reference is removed, clients won't be generated.
 Local *.json* and *yaml* files are deleted.

 ##### Options